How AI Agents (Like Docket) Cut Sales Cycles by 10–30%

 Let's define terms, because "AI" spans everything from autocomplete to sophisticated autonomous systems.

-An AI Agent for Sales is a system that can maintain conversational state, reason over technical knowledge bases, and execute complex workflows autonomously—combining SE-grade technical answers with SDR-grade qualification capabilities.
+An AI Agent for Sales is a system that can maintain conversational state, reason over technical knowledge bases, and execute complex workflows autonomously—combining expert-grade technical answers with SDR-grade qualification capabilities.

 It is fundamentally different from the chatbots of 2018.